Persist-Lab/persist-lab.github.io/_pages/about.md

 </font> <br/>

 <font color="brown"><i>10 June, 2024</i></font> <br/>
-<font> We successfully wrapped the <a href="https://sites.google.com/view/real-info-2024/overview">REAL-Info workshop</a> at ICWSM, 24!
-Thanks to all our participants, my wonderful co-organizers, and students!
+<font> We successfully wrapped the <a href="https://sites.google.com/view/real-info-2024/overview">REAL-Info workshop</a> at <a href="https://www.icwsm.org/2024/index.html/" style="text-decoration: none">ICWSM-2024</a>!
+Thanks to my wonderful co-organizers, students, and all our participants!
 </font> <br/>

 <font color="brown"><i>1 June, 2024</i></font> <br/>
 <font> Excited to receive the <a href="https://www.dartmouth-hitchcock.org/hitchcock-foundation/pilot-research-grants">Hitchcock Foundation Pilot Research Grant</a>
  ($50K, role: PI).
 In collaboration with DHMC providers, we will develop human-centric NLP solutions to triage patient portal messages.
+We also made it to the final round of the <a href="https://www.c4tbh.org/accelerator/">DIADH Accelerator</a>.
 </font> <br/>

-<!--
-<font color="brown"><i>10 June, 2024</i></font> <br/>
-<font> Our project on triaging patient portal messages made it to the final round of the <a href="https://www.c4tbh.org/accelerator/">DIADH Accelerator</a>
-</font> <br/>
--->

 <font color="brown"><i>8 March, 2024</i></font> <br/>
 <font> We have posted two new pre-prints on arXiv!
 (1) <a href="https://arxiv.org/abs/2403.03304" style="text-decoration: none">Mad Libs Are All You Need: Augmenting Cross-Domain Document-Level Event Argument Data</a> (2) <a href="https://arxiv.org/abs/2403.03336" style="text-decoration: none">Scope of Large Language Models for Mining Emerging Opinions in Online Health Discourse</a>.
 Check them out!
 </font> <br/>

+<!--
+<font color="brown"><i>10 June, 2024</i></font> <br/>
+<font> Our project on triaging patient portal messages made it to the final round of the <a href="https://www.c4tbh.org/accelerator/">DIADH Accelerator</a>
+</font> <br/>

 <font color="brown"><i>31 January, 2024</i></font> <br/>
 <font> Our workshop, titled <a href="https://sites.google.com/view/real-info-2024/overview" style="text-decoration: none">Reliable Evaluation of LLMs for Factual Information (REAL-Info)</a>, has been accepted at <a href="https://www.icwsm.org/2024/index.html/" style="text-decoration: none">ICWSM-2024</a>.
 Please consider submitting your relevant work to this workshop!
 </font> <br/>
+-->